 You may also be ineligible for this offer if you have received five (5) or more personal credit cards in the past 24 months.
 This general rule, known as the “Chase 5/24 Rule,” applies to credit cards issued by any bank which may appear on your credit report.

-After meeting the $5,000 spend requirement, you will receive 20,000 Chase Ultimate Rewards bonus points, which can be redeemed for cash back, used in the Chase Ultimate Rewards Travel Portal, or transferred to travel partners.
+After meeting the $500 spend requirement, you will receive 20,000 Chase Ultimate Rewards bonus points which can be redeemed through the Chase Ultimate Rewards Travel Portal or transferred to travel partners.

 The Chase Freedom Flex allows you to earn 5% cash back on up to $1,500 each quarter, in revolving bonus categories.